-Julie A. Fernandes is a senior policy analyst at the Open Society Foundations.
-In that capacity, Fernandes works to influence public policy in support of the protection of civil and human rights in the United States, with a focus in the areas of voting rights, election reform, and racial justice.
+Julie Fernandes is the advocacy director for voting rights and democracy at the Open Society Foundations where she works to influence public policy in support of the protection of civil and human rights in the United States.

-Fernandes received both her JD and AB degrees from the University of Chicago.
-She was the Karpatkin Fellow in the National Legal Department of the American Civil Liberties Union and clerked for the Honorable Diane P. Wood at the United States Court of Appeals for the Seventh Circuit.
+Fernandes received both her JD and AB degrees from the University of Chicago and clerked for the Honorable Diane P. Wood at the U.S. Court of Appeals for the Seventh Circuit.